Large-type Artin groups are systolic: The complexes for Artin groups of almost large type

+Now suppose $n=4$.
+If all blocks are pairwise distinct, then by \eqref{eq:intersection} and \eqref{eq:intersection1}, we have a $4$-cycle in $\Gamma$ with all edges labeled by $2$, which is a contradiction.
+If two consecutive blocks, say $B_0$ and $B_1$, are the same, then \eqref{eq:intersection1} implies that concatenation of $\overline{v_0v_1}$ and $\overline{v_1v_2}$ has length $=3$ and $z_0=z_2$.
+It follows that $B_2=B_3$ and the length of $\omega$ is $6$, a contradiction.
+If two non-consecutive blocks, say $B_0$ and $B_2$, are the same then, by \eqref{eq:intersection1}, we have $z_0=z_2$, hence $B_0=B_1$, which we ruled out above.

-\emph{Case 3}: there are no large blocks.
-Then $n\leqslant 5$.
-If $n\leqslant 4$, or $n=5$ but the blocks are not pairwise distinct, then by the argument as before, we can either deduce that there is a 3-cycle or 4-cycle in $\Gamma$ such that all of its edges are labeled by $2$, or $\omega$ has length $\geqslant 6$.
-It remains to consider the case $n=5$ and the blocks are pairwise distinct.
-Then \eqref{eq:intersection} implies that the defining edges of these blocks form a 5-cycle in $\Gamma$.
+It remains to consider $n=5$.
+If two consecutive blocks are the same, then by the argument in the previous paragraph, we know $\omega$ has length $\geqslant 6$, which is impossible.
+If two non-consecutive blocks are the same, then we can deduce a contradiction as before.
+Thus the blocks are pairwise distinct.
+Then \eqref{eq:intersection} implies that the defining edges of these blocks form a $5$-cycle in $\Gamma$.
 Since the length of $\omega$ is $\leqslant 5$, $v_i$ and $v_{i+1}$ are adjacent for all $i$.
-Suppose without loss of generality that $v_0=z^{+}_0$, then we must have $v_1=z^{-}_1$ by Remark~\ref{rmk:distance} (2).
+Suppose without loss of generality that $v_0=z^{+}_0$, then we must have $v_1=z^{-}_1$ by Lemma~\ref{lem:distance} (2).
 Similarly, $v_2=z^+_2$, $v_3=z^-_3$, $v_4=z^+_4$ and $v_0=z^-_0$, which is a contradiction. \end{proof}

-The following is a direct consequence of Lemma~\ref{lem:sc} and Lemma~\ref{lem:link 6-large}.
+The following is a direct consequence of Lemma~\ref{lem:sc} and Lemma~\ref{lem:link six-large}.

 \begin{theorem} The complex $X_{\Gamma}$ is systolic.
 Hence if $A_{\Gamma}$ is an Artin group of almost large type, then it acts properly and cocompactly by automorphisms on a systolic complex $X_{\Gamma}$. \end{theorem}